mianzhi8588/mianzhi8588.github.io/_publications/2026-active-passive-collaborative-shock-absorption-system.md

 date: 2026-05-01
 venue: "Working Paper"
 paperurl: ""
-citation: "Wang, H., He, L., and Zhu, H. Research on the Design and Intelligent Control Method of Active-Passive Collaborative Shock Absorption System for Vibration Suppression.
+citation: "Wang, H., He, L.*, and Zhu, H. Research on the Design and Intelligent Control Method of Active-Passive Collaborative Shock Absorption System for Vibration Suppression.
 Working paper."
 ---

 This working paper studies the design and intelligent control method of an active-passive collaborative shock absorption system for vibration suppression.